ShahilZ/Tucklets/README.md

   - Click Object -> Create -> Server ...
   - We just need to input information in the General and Connection tabs.
 Match the following images:
  ![Image of ](https://github.com/ShahilZ/Tucklets/blob/master/src/main/resources/static/images/readme/postgres-setup-general.JPG)
+ The next image requires 'password', please email Shahil or Claudia for the password.
  ![Image of ](https://github.com/ShahilZ/Tucklets/blob/master/src/main/resources/static/images/readme/postgres-setup-connection.JPG)

 4. Once your backend server is running, it will create the tables in Postgres.